‘RHOC’ Star Kelly Dodd Accuses Tamra Judge Of Stirring The Pot As Emily Simpson Says She ‘Causes Issues’

 Simpson also suspected that Judge maintains relationships with some of her co-stars out of fear.

-Throughout Simpson’s two years on The Real Housewives of Orange County, she and Judge have faced off over a number of issues, including Judge’s statements about Simpson’s weights, and have never been able to establish a true friendship with one another.
+Throughout Simpson’s two years on The Real Housewives of Orange County, she and Judge have faced off over a number of issues, including Judge’s statements about Simpson’s weight, and have never been able to establish a true friendship with one another.
 Meanwhile, after enduring some drama early on in Dodd’s career as a housewife, Judge was able to enjoy a short-lived relationship with her before the two women ultimately suffered a falling out earlier this year while filming Season 14.

 As The Inquisitr previously reported, Judge spoke out against Dodd and her Season 14 behavior during her own segment of The Real Housewives of Orange County: After Show this week.
-As fans may have seen, Judge and some of her co-stars, including Shannon Beador and Braunwyn Windham-Burke suggested during the episode that Dodd was able to get away with far more outrageous behavior than any of her co-stars ever could.
+As fans may have seen, Judge and some of her co-stars, including Shannon Beador and Braunwyn Windham-Burke, suggested during the episode that Dodd was able to get away with far more outrageous behavior than any of her co-stars ever could.

 “If I did and said the things she does, I would be arrested.
 Everybody just expects it and just thinks like, ‘Okay, that’s just Kelly being Kelly,'” Judge explained, per Bravo TV.